Local Regulations

 Inspection Process

-- Initial Assessment: Conduct a walkthrough of the property to identify the scope of the cleanout and any hazardous materials present.
+- Pre-Cleanout Assessment: Conduct an initial assessment of the property to identify hazardous materials and determine the scope of work.

-- Final Inspection: After the cleanout, perform a final inspection to ensure all waste has been properly disposed of and that the property meets all compliance requirements.
+- Final Inspection: After the cleanout is complete, perform a final inspection to ensure all waste has been properly disposed of and that the property meets compliance standards.